-Wouldn’t it be great if you could publish a new page on your WordPress site, and the following happened … all from your post address:
+Wouldn’t it be great if after adding a new post to your WordPress website or blog, the following took place … all from your post URL:

-- Potential site visitors could glean what the post was about,
+- Site readers could gain an understanding of what your post was about,

-- Every content item created on your website or blog would have its own unique identifier, making things easier to manage.
+- Every piece of content published on your website or blog would have a unique ID, making things easier to manage.

 Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to organize things together) like archives.

-A permalink is the URL that other people use to link to posts or sections of your site or the links you send in an email pointing to a particular item of content on your site.
-Permalinks are often called “pretty” URLs.
+A permalink is the URL that others use to link to posts or sections of your site or the links you send in an email pointing to content items on your website.
+Some people refer to permalinks as “pretty” URLs.

-Permalinks make the web address pointing to each post on your blog permanent, hence a perma-link.
+Permalinks make the web address pointing to each post on your site permanent, hence a permalink.

-As you have probably heard by now, WordPress is one of the best CMS applications available when it comes to publishing search optimized content.
+Hopefully, you are probably aware that, WordPress is one of the best CMS tools you can use when it comes to publishing search optimized content.

-If you focus on the SEO aspect of your site or blog, then you cannot ignore the importance of its URLs.
-Search engines like Google tend to give special consideration to the URL structure of a site.
+If you are looking to optimize the SEO aspect of your site, then you cannot ignore the importance of your site’s URLs.
+Search engines like Google place considerable weight on the URL structure of a site.

-Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can be used to turn links on your site into “prettier” and more “search engine friendly” URLs.
 Permalinks also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s take a look at why you may need to configure your permalinks if publishing content in WordPress.
+Now … let’s turn our attention to why it’s best to set up permalinks if publishing content in WordPress.

-By default, a WordPress installation uses a non-search engine friendly link-naming structure for your posts that looks like this …
+By default, a WordPress installation uses a URL-naming structure for your posts that isn’t very search engine friendly and looks like this …

-WordPress uses the above link structure to locate information within your database.
-It doesn’t really mean much to anyone, and it doesn’t help your website with on-site SEO.
+WordPress uses the link structure with a string query shown above to find information inside its database.
+It does not mean anything to visitors or search engines, and it doesn’t help your site with on-site search engine optimization.

-Although Google is clearly still indexing the above sites, the owners of these sites are missing out on extra SEO benefits.
+Although Google is clearly still indexing the above sites, they are missing out on additional SEO benefits.

-To get more SEO benefit out of using WordPress and improve your site’s rankings, you will want to make sure to configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the most SEO benefit from using and improve your site’s rankings, you should configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress allows you to create a custom URL structure for your published and archived posts, so your pages can go from something that is non-SEO friendly like this …
+WordPress offers you the ability to create a custom URL structure for your published posts, so your pages can easily go from this …

-Log into your WP admin and click on Settings > Permalinks …
+From your WordPress dashboard menu, click on Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create a “pretty” permalink instead for our posts.
-To do this, we need to specify a different Permalink structure than the one set by default.
+We want to create a search engine friendly URL instead for our posts.
+To do this, we will need to specify a different Permalink structure than the default.